ndphillips/FFTrees/README.md

 description.

-As we can see, this particular tree is somewhat biased: It has nearly perfect *sensitivity* (i.e., good at identifying cases of *Disease*) but suffers from low *specificity* (i.e., not so good at identifying *Healthy* cases).
-Overall, the *accuracy* of our custom tree exceeds the data’s baseline by a fair amount, but exploring the **FFTrees** package further will make it easy to design better FFTs.
+As we can see, this particular tree is somewhat biased: It has nearly perfect *sensitivity* (i.e., is good at identifying cases of *Disease*) but suffers from low *specificity* (i.e., is not so good at identifying *Healthy* cases).
+Overall, the *accuracy* of our custom tree exceeds the data’s baseline by a fair amount.
+However, exploring **FFTrees** further will quickly enable you to design much better FFTs.

 ## References